§ 23-19.14-4. Objectives of environmental clean-up.

 (e) As used in this section.

-(1) The term "school" means any residential or non-residential school building, public, private or charter, of any city or town or community educational system regulated, directly or secondarily, by the board of regents for elementary and secondary education or the department of elementary and secondary education or any other state education board or local city or town school board or school committee or other legal educational subdivision acting under it.
+(1) The term "school" means any residential or non-residential school building, public, private or charter, of any city or town or community educational system regulated, directly or secondarily, by the council on elementary and secondary education or the department of elementary and secondary education or any other state education board or local city or town school board or school committee or other legal educational subdivision acting under it.
 As used in this chapter, the term "school or schools" includes, but is not limited to, school playgrounds, school administration buildings, indoor school athletic facilities, school gymnasiums, school locker rooms, and similar school buildings.
 A school shall not include any institutions for education of adults (e.g. colleges, universities, graduate schools, trade schools) or child-care facilities as regulated by the department of children, youth and families.

 (2) The term "landfill" means for the purposes of this section, any portion of a parcel of property that was used as a landfill as defined in § 23-19.1-4 or a sanitary landfill, dump or other disposal area where more than thirty (30) cubic yards of solid waste was disposed.